 Start training your models

-Each of your machine learning models must be trained before it can make predictions.
-In order to start the training, you must:
+Each of your machine learning models require training before they can make predictions.

-The model training process is fully automated: you do not need a data scientist to start, monitor, or maintain the training.
-Your model is automatically retrained nightly using the last 30 days of your user data.
-In addition, your model is periodically evaluated and retrained on fresh data.
+The model training process is fully automated.
+You do not need a data scientist to start, monitor, or maintain the training.
+Your model is retrained nightly using the last 30 days of your user data.
+Also, your model is evaluated periodically and retrained on fresh data.

 While the model is undergoing retraining, outcome scores are predicted using the previously trained version of the model.
-During the training process, users will be able to continue working as normal.Your newly trained model is tested to ensure it performs better than the previous version in terms of its precision and recall.
+During the training process, agents can continue working as normal.Your newly trained model is tested to ensure that it performs better than the previous version in terms of its precision and recall.
 If the new model does not work at least as well as the previous model, the previous model is reinstated until more data is gathered.
 Historical models are not retained.

-- When you add a new outcome, your model training automatically accounts for it.
+- When you add a new outcome, your model training accounts for it automatically.

-In general, the longer your models run and the more data they evaluate, the better their predictions will be.
+In general, the longer your models run and the more data they evaluate, the better their predictions are.

 Other factors can affect the accuracy of your model's performance, including:

-- The frequency that an outcome occurs in the data
+- Frequency that an outcome occurs in the data